osilander/genomics-tutorial/ngs-tools/index.rst

 Update ``.bashrc`` and ``.zshrc`` config-files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before we are able to use |conda| we need to tell our shell where it can find the program.
+Before you are able to use |conda| you need to tell our shell where it can find the program.
 We add the right path to the |conda| installation to our shell config files:

 .. code::